Is gambling a source of income?

 If you’re considering whether gambling should be part of your financial plan going forward, read on to learn more about what it entails and if it’s right for you.
-It is not as easy to use gambling for an income source as you might think.
+It is not as easy to turn $100 into $1000 at the casino and use gambling for an income source as you might think.

 What is gambling?

 Gambling is the act of betting on something without any intention to win or place a wager.
 It could be anything from sports to online casino games that use random number generators.
 In addition to this, gambling could be a game of cards, a selection of numbers on a slot machine, or even a lottery ticket.